-While it’s looking like we may all be stuck inside for a while longer due to COVID-19 safety restrictions, there’s a treasure trove of fantastic distractions to be found via streaming television.
-Some of our favorite shows to watch are British mystery series along the lines of Sherlock, which is handily available on Netflix, or Father Brown, which is available on Amazon Prime.
+Much to the delight of amateur sleuths, there’s a treasure trove of fantastic distractions to be found via streaming television.
+Some of our favorite shows to watch are British mystery series along the lines of Sherlock or Father Brown, both of which are handily available on Amazon Prime.
 We could all use a good excuse to mentally travel from our living rooms via the adventures of the beloved characters found in season after season of a lively mystery series.

 Looking to unwind with one yourself?
 This list of British mystery series should get you started.
 What's more, every show featured on our list is based on a celebrated mystery book series.
 So when you'd like a break from watching, you can crack open a new mystery to read!